Engine coolant diagnostic guide

 1. Check coolant level cold

 Repeated coolant loss is one of the biggest clues.
+Never open the coolant cap while hot.

 2. Watch the temperature gauge

-Overheating makes the issue more urgent.
+Overheating makes the issue more urgent and can make damage worse.

 3. Look for bubbles